-The film can quite easily fall off the rails, as there's not much to the plot— it's essentially just a Rudy Ray Moore vehicle.
-It's full of sequences that have a disconnected feel, functioning more like sketches than conventional narrative.
+The Human Tornado can quite easily fall off the rails, as there's not much to the plot— it's essentially just a Rudy Ray Moore vehicle.
+It's full of sequences that have a disconnected feel, functioning more like sketches than a conventional narrative.
 At times, it can kinda feel like a mashing of Soul Train and Def Comedy Jam that runs a bit extended, but the ride is nothing short of amusing.

 Rudy Ray Moore is both amazing and awful.
 His performance is loud and stilted, but is 100% quality schlock.
-Moore's Dolemite has some serious rhyming skills, and his incorporation of rhyme in his dialogue and delivery (example: "I slept with the man's wife.
+Moore's Dolemite has some serious rhyming skills too, and his incorporation of rhyme within his dialogue and delivery (example: "I slept with the man's wife.
 Now he wants to take my life.") has been cited as one of the earliest forms of hip-hop.
 The film is also peppered with some quirky side characters and villains that take dastardly villainy to never before seen heights of delicious absurdity (I'm looking at you, Sheriff).

 In short, it's not the greatest film in the world, but I do think it is one of the great good bad films, and well worth the watch.
 The good news is you can watch it right now!
 The film is currently available on YouTube and can be viewed here right now!
 So drop whatever you're doing, and get a little bananas; rent or buy The Human Tornado on iTunes right now!

 Rating: 3.5 instant replays outta 5.